What is a DDS?

 What is a Prosthodontist and FACP?

 Specialty training in Prosthodontics requires three additional full-time years of didactic and clinical education after graduating from a four-year dental school.
 Prosthodontists receive specialized postgraduate training in the restoration and replacement of teeth.
-This includes intense instruction in partial and full-mouth reconstructive techniques, dental esthetics, and restorative implant dentistry.
+This includes intense instruction in partial and full-mouth reconstructive techniques, dental aesthetics, and restorative implant dentistry.
 Prosthodontists are specialized in restorative treatment procedures such as dentures, dental crowns, bridges, porcelain veneers, inlays and onlays, post and cores, implant dentures, and cosmetic dentistry.

 Fellow American College of Prosthodontists (FACP): a distinction awarded to members of the American College of Prosthodontists whom have achieved Diplomate status with the American Board of Prosthodontics.